audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 The idea is that some function `a` has a generic parameter called `deps` that declares all its dependencies as a union of trait bounds.

-An abstract function that can be depended upon is declared as a trait:
+An abstract computation that can be depended upon is declared as a trait:

 ```rust
 trait B {